 The inverted method starts with the filter and screw cap off, and with the plunger slightly inserted, just enough to seal the beaker.
 The brewer stands on the plunger; you dump your coffee, pour water, place the filter and screw on the cap.
 Flip the brewer, and the press.
 This way we avoid the leakage, and we give the grounds time to expand.
 After coffee particles fully expand, they won’t pass through the filter anymore.

 Many people can’t get out of the hot coffee routine, and they use hot water with their AeroPress.
 Yes, AeroPress coffee is slightly colder than drip.
-Firstly because of the low brewing temperature, and secondly because of the small volume that allows a faster cooling.
-Resist the urge to use hotter water, the coffee will taste much better, if you use the temperatures recommended in the recipes.
+Firstly because of the low brew temperature, and secondly because of the small volume that allows a faster cooling.
+Resist the urge to use hotter water.
+Coffee will taste much better if you use the temperatures recommended in the recipes.
 Typically, AeroPress uses water between 175 °F and 185 °F. With darker roasts using colder brewing temperatures, and light roasts using the high-temperature range.

 How Much Coffee to Use?